Catacrockers/WikiTocha/clean_code/clean_code.md

 ## Functions

+Functions follow these rules:
++ They are small
++ They have the right names: helping navigation through the code
++ Big functions are the place where classes hide
-Functions must do one thing, do it well and do it only.
-Functions should be 10 lines at maximum.
-They must be short, simple and well named.
++ Functions do one thing, do it well and do it only
++ If you can extract one function from another, then thar funtions was not doing only one thing